 I study international relations, focusing on statecraft, the causes and consequences of arms transfers and the relationship between political science and policymaking.

-I’ve developed and taught three courses for Stanford undergraduates and International Policy Master's students on international relations theory and evidence-based foreign policy design.
+I’ve developed and taught three courses for Stanford undergraduates and International Policy Studies Master's students on international relations theory and evidence-based foreign policy design.
 I previously worked in the U.S. government (State, DHS, Congress) and occasionally indulge in political philosophy.

 PhD Candidate in Political Science Stanford University

 Carnegie IPSCON Predoctoral Fellow Kissinger Center for Global Affairs Johns Hopkins SAIS

 AB in Politics Princeton University